wtc0214/LCASP-MMANet/README.md

 4.1. **`train.py`**
    - Basic training script.
-   - Used for standard training processes, suitable for general image classification or detection tasks.
+   - Used for training LCASP-MMANet on all supported datasets.

 2. **`train-rtdetr.py`**
    - Training script for RTDETR (Real-Time Detection Transformer).